NoelSaludo/PracticeProgramCS/ToDoApp/README.md

 # ToDo Console Application

-This project is a simple console-based ToDo application designed to help you practice Object-Oriented Programming (OOP) concepts.
-The application allows users to manage their tasks by adding, viewing, and removing them.
+A client is asking you to create a simple ToDo application that can help them list and organize tasks.
 ## Description

-The ToDo application is built using fundamental OOP principles.
-It includes classes that represent the core components of the application, such as tasks and the task manager.
+The ToDo application is built using fundamental functional programming principles.
+It includes functions that represent the core components of the application, such as tasks and the task manager.
 The application provides a command-line interface for users to interact with their task list.

-## Classes
+## Functions

-These classes forms the backbone of the application.
+These functions form the backbone of the application.
+You can use this as the basis when writing the application.

 ### Task
 - **Description**: Represents a single task in the ToDo application.
 - **Attributes**: